kyesh/on-target-analysis-for-ynab/legal/TERMS_OF_SERVICE.md

 ---

-**By using the YNAB Off-Target Assignment Analysis Service, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.**
+**By using the On Target Analysis for YNAB Service, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.**

 *This document should be reviewed by qualified legal counsel before implementation.*